ni/nimi-python/docs/nidmm/functions.rst

     Switches <javascript:LaunchHelp('dmm.chm::/switch_selection.html')>`__.

     :param trigger_count: Sets the number of triggers you want the DMM to receive before returning to the Idle state.
-The driver sets  to this value.
+The driver sets :py:data:`nidmm.TRIGGER\_COUNT` to this value.
 The default value is 1.
     :type trigger_count: ViInt32
     :param sample_count: Sets the number of measurements the DMM makes in each measurement sequence initiated by a trigger.
-The driver sets to this value.
+The driver sets :py:data:`nidmm.SAMPLE\_COUNT` to this value.
 The default value is 1.
     :type sample_count: ViInt32
     :param sample_trigger: Specifies the **sample\_trigger** source you want to use.
-The driver sets  to this value.
-The default is
+The driver sets :py:data:`nidmm.SAMPLE\_TRIGGER` to this value.
+The default is Immediate.
-        Immediate.
         .. note::   To determine which values are supported by each device, refer to the `LabWindows/CVI Trigger
         Routing <javascript:LaunchHelp('dmm.chm::/CVItrigger_routing.html')>`__
         section.
-    :type sample_trigger: enums.SampleTrigger
+    :type sample_trigger: :py:data:`nidmm.SampleTrigger`
     :param sample_interval: Sets the amount of time in seconds the DMM waits between measurement cycles.
-The driver sets  to this
+The driver sets :py:data:`nidmm.SAMPLE\_INTERVAL` to this value.
-        value.
-Specify a sample interval to add settling time between measurement cycles or to decrease the measurement rate.
-        **sample\_interval** only applies when the **Sample\_Trigger** is set to INTERVAL.
+        Specify a sample interval to add settling time between measurement cycles or to decrease the measurement rate. **sample\_interval** only applies when the **Sample\_Trigger** is set to INTERVAL.

         On the NI 4060, the **sample\_interval** value is used as the settling time.
 When sample interval is set to 0, the DMM does not settle between